Written by: Victoria Garcia

 But Samuel’s ambitions reach further.
 He is as certain now as he was at age fifteen that his future lies in politics, and he is working hard to make that dream a reality.
 For years, has been making regular lobbying trips to Olympia to speak with legislators about foster care, gang violence, and the need to reduce incarceration levels.
 “I know from my upbringing that it’s really a blessing for me to even be here today,” he says.
 “It makes me sick sometimes to see how people have to struggle to barely make it day-to-day, so the thing that really excites me is to advocate change–to be able to stand up for the person who doesn’t get a chance to say something.”
 Actively networking in preparation for his first campaign, he is considering a city council run in 2014.

 When the time comes, he’ll be an easy candidate to root for.
-In the stories of Samuel’s early life, we see not just trouble and strife, not just problems and solutions, but a powerful kind of personal alchemy: Samuel has learned to turn pain into empathy, to turn doubt into discipline, and to struggle into true strength.
+In the stories of Samuel’s early life, we see not just trouble and strife, not just problems and viagra for sale in uk solutions, but a powerful kind of personal alchemy: Samuel has learned to turn pain into empathy, to turn doubt into discipline, and to struggle into true strength.
 It’s an ability that all leaders need, but that few possess.